Axel Rudi Pell

 Axel Rudi Pell (born 27 June 1960) is a German hard rock guitarist.
+Formerly of the speed metal band Steeler, he has pursued a solo career since the late 1980s–early 1990s with the eponymous band Axel Rudi Pell, working with a number of vocalists; the longest-serving, since 1998, being Johnny Gioeli of Hardline.

 Career

 Pell began his musical career with Steeler (1984–88) before leaving in 1988 to pursue a solo career.
 During this time, he has worked with drummers such as Jörg Michael and Mike Terrana, and singers including Charlie Huhn, Johnny Gioeli of Hardline, Jeff Scott Soto, and Rob Rock.
 Gioeli remains the longest-serving vocalist of the band, having joined in 1998 for the album Oceans of Time, his first musical appearance since the 1992 Hardline album Double Eclipse.

 Pell often states that his music revolves around a knight in shining armor embarking on various adventures.
 Each album continues a new quest, with songs told as separate stories.
 His primary guitar influence has been Ritchie Blackmore of Deep Purple.

 SPV Records released a live DVD on 25 February 2008, titled Live over Europe, which features the full performance from the Rock Hard Festival in 2007 and includes a bonus disc with live footage from Pell's personal archive.
 In 2012, the live concert CD/DVD Live on Fire was released.

 In 2013, former Rainbow drummer Bobby Rondinelli joined the band, replacing Mike Terrana after his departure that year.
 Terrana chose to pursue other projects, including joining the supergroup The Ferrymen, featuring Rainbow singer Ronnie Romero.
 Pell celebrated his 25th anniversary as a solo artist in 2014, headlining the Bang Your Head festival in Balingen, Germany, on 11 July 2014.
-The event featured the band's second and third singers, Rob Rock and Jeff Scott Soto, along with special guests Joerg Michael, Ronnie Atkins, John Lawton, former Rainbow members Graham Bonnett, Doogie White, keyboardist Tony Carey, and drummer Vinny Appice.
+The event featured the band's second and third singers, Rob Rock and Jeff Scott Soto, along with special guests Joerg Michael, Ronnie Atkins, John Lawton, drummer Vinny Appice, and former Rainbow members Graham Bonnett, Doogie White and keyboardist Tony Carey.
 The show consisted of three acts: a short Steeler reunion and brief Axel Rudi Pell set with singers Rob Rock and Jeff Scott Soto, a full modern Axel Rudi Pell performance with vocalist Johnny Gioeli and current band members, and a final act featuring various Deep Purple and Rainbow covers with a full ensemble.